LPMR Frequently Asked Questions

 What are the prerequisites for entry into the program?

-The minimum prerequisite for the program is acceptance into and current "good standing" in a Dartmouth Hitchcock Medical Center clinical residency.
+The minimum prerequisite for the program is acceptance into and current "good standing" in a Dartmouth Hitchcock Medical Center clinical residency or fellowship.

 How do I apply to the program?

-The Leadership Preventive Medicine program is unique in that we are a combination program with the other available clinical specialties at Dartmouth Hitchcock.
-As such, application to our program is only open to those residents and fellows who have already been matched into a clinical program at Dartmouth Hitchcock Medical Center.
-Any Dartmouth Hitchcock Medical Center residents or fellows who are interested in applying to our program should contact the LPMR coordinator at donna.a.bragg@hitchcock.org or by calling 603-653-0809 for more information.
-The application process is from July 1st through December 31st; each academic year begins on July 1st.
+Application to our program is only open to those residents and fellows who have already been matched into a clinical program at Dartmouth Hitchcock Medical Center.
+Any Dartmouth Hitchcock Medical Center residents or fellows who are interested in applying to our program should contact the LPMR coordinator at donna.a.bragg@hitchcock.org or by calling 603-653-3613 for more information.

 Are there specific application requirements?

 Yes.
-All applicants must have already been matched into a clinical residency or fellowship at Dartmouth Hitchcock Medical Center.
-In addition, we require a completed paper application, three letters of recommendation, a personal statement, updated CV, completed TDI application, undergraduate transcript, and medical school transcript.
+In addition to being in good standing in a Dartmouth Hitchcock Medical Center residency or fellowship, we require a completed application, three letters of recommendation, a personal statement, updated CV, completed TDI application, and medical school transcript.
 Each applicant is also asked to sign a release to allow our program staff to view your ERAS application and current residency evaluations.

 Will I be taking call the entire time of this program?